Board of Directors

 Rod Dubrow-Marshall, PhD, MBPsS, is Professor of Psychology and Visiting Fellow, Criminal Justice Hub, University of Salford, United Kingdom.
 Rod is a Social Psychologist who has been researching the psychology and aetiology of undue influence and cults or extremist groups for over twenty years, and he has developed the Totalistic Identity Theory as an evidence-based theory to explain and tackle ideological extremism and ideologically driven violence.
 He is also an active researcher in a variety of other areas including organizational behaviour and healthiness, the social psychology of identity and prejudice, and public policy and education.
 A graduate member of the British Psychological Society, Rod is a member of the Board of Directors of the International Cultic Studies Association and is also Chair of the ICSA Research Committee and Network and he is co-Editor of the International Journal of Cultic Studies (since its inception in 2010).
 In 2006, he was awarded The Herbert L. Rosedale Award, jointly with Dr. Paul Martin, for their psychological research on undue influence.
 Rod co-founded the Re-Entry Therapy Information and Referral Network (RETIRN) UK in 2004 with Dr Linda Dubrow-Marshall, where he serves as a consultant in helping individuals and families who have been adversely affected by destructive or damaging cults and other extremist and high demand/manipulative groups or relationships.
 He operates out of offices in Pontypridd, Wales and Buxton, Derbyshire, UK (please also see www.retirn.com).
 Rod has also served on more than a dozen Governing Boards of Schools, Colleges and Universities over the last two decades and he is currently a governor and director of the Akaal Primary School in Derby and is also a longstanding member of the Board of the homelessness charity the Wallich (headquartered in Cardiff, Wales).
 In addition, he is a member of the Board of Directors of the Buxton International Festival and is Chair of the Board of the Preston Guild Link charity (in Lancashire, UK) which is fundraising for the next Preston Guild cultural festival in 2032!
 Rod is also an experienced senior leader and manager in higher education having served for 15 years in the roles of Deputy Vice-Chancellor at the University of Derby, Pro Vice-Chancellor at the University of Central Lancashire in Preston and as Dean of Humanities and Social Sciences at the University of South Wales and Dean of Applied Social Sciences and Humanities at Buckinghamshire New University.

-Steve K. D. Eichel, PhD, ABPP, Board member and past president of ICSA, is Past-President of the American Academy of Counseling Psychology and the Greater Philadelphia Society of Clinical Hypnosis.
+Steve K. D. Eichel, PhD, ABPP, Board member and past president of ICSA, is also Past-President of the American Academy of Counseling Psychology and the Greater Philadelphia Society of Clinical Hypnosis.
 He is a licensed and Board-certified counseling psychologist whose involvement in cultic studies began with a participant-observation study of Unification Church training in their Eastern seminary (in Barrytown, NY) in the spring of 1975.
 His doctoral dissertation to date remains the only intensive, quantified observation of a deprogramming.
 He was honored with AFF's 1990 John G. Clark Award for Distinguished Scholarship in Cultic Studies for this study, which was published as a special issue of the Cultic Studies Journal and has been translated into several foreign languages.
 In 1983, along with Dr. Linda Dubrow-Marshall and clinical social worker Roberta Eisenberg, Dr. Eichel founded the Re-Entry Therapy, Information & Referral Network (RETIRN), one of the field's oldest continuing private providers of psychological services to families and individuals harmed by cultic practices.
 RETIRN currently has offices in Newark, DE, Lansdowne, PA and Preston, England (U.K.).
 In addition to his psychology practice and his involvement with ICSA, Dr. Eichel is active in a range of professional associations.
 He has co-authored several articles and book reviews on cult-related topics for the CSJ/CSR.
 In 2016 he received ICSA's Herbert L. Rosedale Award at the Annual Conference in Dallas, Texas.

-Lorna Goldberg, LCSW, PsyA, Board member and past president of ICSA, is a clinical social worker and psychoanalyst in private practice and Director, Institute for Psychoanalytic Studies.
-In 1976, she and her husband, William Goldberg, began facilitating a support group for former cult members that continues to meet on a monthly basis in their home in Englewood, New Jersey.
-In1989, Lorna and Bill received the Hall of Fame Award from the authentic Cult Awareness Network and, in 1999; they received the Leo J. Ryan Award from the Leo J. Ryan Foundation.
+Lorna Goldberg, LCSW, PsyA, Board member and past president of ICSA, is a licensed clinical social worker and psychoanalyst in private practice and Director, Institute for Psychoanalytic Studies.
+In 1976, she and her husband, William Goldberg, began facilitating a monthly support group for former cult members in their home, which, since the pandemic, has become virtual.
+In 1989, Lorna and Bill received the Hall of Fame Award from the authentic Cult Awareness Network, and in 1999, they received the Leo J. Ryan Award from the Leo J. Ryan Foundation.
 In 2009, she received the Margaret T. Singer Award from ICSA.
 Lorna joined ICSA’s Board of Directors in November 2003.
-Along with Rosanne Henry, she co-chaired ICSA’s Mental Health Committee until her term as President of ICSA from 2008 to 2012.
-Lorna has published numerous articles about her therapeutic work with former cult members in professional journals, most recently: Goldberg, L. (2012).
-Influence of a Charismatic Antisocial Cult Leader: Psychotherapy With an Ex-Cultist Prosecuted for Criminal Behavior.
-International Journal of Cultic Studies, Vol. 2, 15-24.
-Goldberg, L. (2011).
-Diana, Leaving the Cult: Play Therapy in Childhood and Talk Therapy in Adolescence.
-International Journal of Cultic Studies, Vol.2, 33-43.
-She also wrote a chapter on guidelines for therapists in the book, Recovery from Cults, edited by Michael Langone.
-Lorna has co-written with Bill Goldberg, a chapter on psychotherapy with targeted parents in the book, Working with Alienated Children and Families (2012), edited by Amy J.L.
-Baker & S. Richard Sauber.
-She is also co-editor of ICSA's Cult Recovery: A Clinician's Guide to Working With Former Members and Their Families, published in 2017.
+She co-chaired ICSA’s Mental Health Committee with Rosanne Henry until her term as President of ICSA from 2008 to 2012.
+Lorna has published numerous articles about her therapeutic work with former cult members in professional journals, including: “Diana, Leaving the Cult: Play Therapy in Childhood and Talk Therapy in Adolescence,” International Journal of Cultic Studies, Vol.2, 33-43 (2011), and “Influence of a Charismatic Antisocial Cult Leader: Psychotherapy with an Ex-Cultist Prosecuted for Criminal Behavior,” International Journal of Cultic Studies, Vol. 2, 15-24 (2012).
+She also wrote a chapter on guidelines for therapists in the book Recovery from Cults, edited by Michael Langone (1995).
+Lorna has co-written a chapter on psychotherapy with targeted parents with Bill Goldberg in the book Working with Alienated Children and Families , edited by Amy J.L.
+Baker & S. Richard Sauber (2012).
+She is also co-editor of ICSA's Cult Recovery: A Clinician's Guide to Working with Former Members and Their Families, published in 2017.
+More recently, Lorna wrote a chapter on therapy with former members of destructive cults in the book New Religious Movements and Counselling, edited by Sarah Harvey, Silke Steidinger, and James A. Beckford (2018).

 Michael Kropveld is Founder and Executive Director of Info-Cult / Info-Secte, based in Montreal, Canada.
 He also serves on the board of directors of the International Cultic Studies Association (ICSA), and as Chair of the ICSA Conference Committee, he has been involved in organizing the ICSA annual international conferences on cultic phenomena since the mid-1990s.
 Since the founding of Info-Cult in 1980, Michael has assisted thousands of former members and members of "cults," "new religious movements," and other groups, and their families.
 He has served as an expert witness on cult-related criminal and civil cases, and is consulted regularly by mental health professionals and law enforcement agencies.
 He is an invited speaker worldwide, and has appeared on many radio and television programs locally, nationally and internationally.
 Among other publications, he co-authored The Cult Phenomenon: How Groups Function (2006) / Le phénomène des sectes: L'étude du fonctionnement des groupes (2003).
 Both versions are downloadable for free here.
 In 1992, he was awarded the 125 Commemorative Medal by the Government of Canada "in recognition of significant contribution to compatriots, community and to Canada”, and in 2007 he received the Herbert L. Rosedale Award from ICSA "in recognition of leadership in the effort to preserve and protect individual freedom."